 Today I’m going to introduce a whole new category to ElderStrength: An exercise library.
-It’s purpose is to provide a thorough explanation of all the exercises I recommend in my exercise routines.
+Its purpose is to provide a thorough explanation of all the exercises I recommend in my posts.

 I thought there wouldn’t be a better option than to start with the king of all exercises, the deadlift.
 Deadlifts are one of the most functional movements of all strength training exercises and they challenge your whole body.

 Any time you pick something of the ground, be it groceries, grandkids, sofas, car tires, or anything with a substantial weight you are essentially performing a deadlift.

 So a deadlift is a foundational movement pattern that we use daily.
 It probably doesn’t come as a surprise to you that most lower back injuries happen while lifting or attempting to lift something heavy off the ground.